Insurance Options and Definitions for Homeowners Policies

 Replacement cost policies

 Most policies cover replacement cost for damage to the structure.
 A replacement cost policy pays for the repair or replacement of damaged property with materials of similar kind and quality.
 There is no deduction for depreciation–the decrease in value due to age, wear and tear, and other factors.
+If you purchase a flood insurance policy, coverage for the structure is available on a replacement cost basis.

 Guaranteed or Extended Replacement Cost Coverage

 After a major hurricane or a tornado, building materials and construction workers are often in great demand.
 This can push rebuilding costs above homeowners policy limits, leaving you without enough money to cover the bill.
 To protect against such a situation, you can buy a policy that pays more than the policy limits.
+An extended replacement cost policy will pay an extra 20 percent or more above the limits, depending on the insurance company.
+A guaranteed replacement cost policy will pay whatever it costs to rebuild your home as it was before the fire or other disaster.

 Building codes